forty2wallabyway/2022_MIP_280A4_final_project/report.md

 ```
 Generated 135 contigs (nodes) varying in length from 229 to 6,781 bp.
 Review output here: [contigs_from_unmapped_reads.txt](https://github.com/forty2wallabyway/2022_MIP_280A4_final_project/files/10167054/contigs_from_unmapped_reads.txt)

-### To validate and further characterized assembled contigs:
+### Validation and further characterization of assembled contigs:

 12. Build new index from assembled contigs using Bowtie2 v2.4
 ```